Edwin Gould Foundation For Children

 Based on the foundation's documented priorities and approach, successful applicants demonstrate:

-3. Focus on Specific Outcomes According to foundation materials, organizations should "demonstrate specific goals, strengths, and outcomes" focused on serving young people's needs.
+3. Focus on Specific Outcomes According to foundation materials, organisations should "demonstrate specific goals, strengths, and outcomes" focused on serving young people's needs.
 The foundation values data-driven approaches and clear metrics for college access and completion.

 4. Collaborative Mindset Applicants must "value cooperation with willingness to share resources and leverage assets for the benefit of other associates."
-The foundation creates a community of practice among its partners and values organizations that contribute to this collaborative environment.
+The foundation creates a community of practice among its partners and values organisations that contribute to this collaborative environment.

 5. Addressing Educational Equity Systemically The foundation looks for "bold, best-in-class solutions to increase the number of college graduates from under-resourced communities."
-They are particularly interested in organizations addressing systemic barriers, not just providing individual services.
+They are particularly interested in organisations addressing systemic barriers, not just providing individual services.

 Key Takeaways for Grant Writers